yaroslav-06/flase_api/README.md

 > The particular example from the TV-show is very interesting, but not that common in the real life.\
 > But I have found some other interesting use cases.
 For example, I use it as an after death message:\
 > I create 2 packets.
 In first, I add all messages I want to send to everybody if something happens to me (information like passwords to my crypto accouns), and I set it to execute in the next year.
 In second packet I put remainder to myself to reschedule the first packet, and I set it to execute a week before the first packet.

-Front-end side of this application is at: [https://github.com/yaroslav-06/flase].

 ## Installation